graphcore/examples/code_examples/popart/distributed_training/horovod/README.md

 1) Prepare the environment.

-   Create a Python 3.6 environment with virtualenv: `virtualenv python36 -p python3.6` Download and unpack the poplar-sdk found on [Downloads](https://downloads.graphcore.ai/).
+   Create a Python 3.6 environment with virtualenv: `virtualenv python36 -p python3.6` Download and unpack the Poplar SDK found on [Downloads](https://downloads.graphcore.ai/).
    Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-Make sure to source the `enable.sh`
-    scripts for Poplar and PopART.
+   Make sure to source the `enable.sh` scripts for Poplar and PopART.
-   Install the Horovod PopART extension from the poplar-sdk folder by running: `pip3 install horovod-*-cp36m-linux_x86_64.whl`
+   Install the Horovod PopART extension from the Poplar SDK directory by running: `pip3 install horovod-*-cp36m-linux_x86_64.whl`

 2) Download the data.